-7 Ways to Speed up MacBook and Make Your Mac Amazingly Fast
+7 Effective Ways to Speed up Your MacBook (High Sierra)

-New research shows that a slow computer not only wastes your time, but it's also a source of immense frustration and constant stress.
-In short, a slow computer is bad for your health.
+Well, a slow MacBook (like any other slow technology) can be a burden on your life.
+More than that, new research also shows that a slow computer not only wastes your precious time, it's also a source of immense frustration and constant stress, meaning -- BAD for your health!

-Please note: the techniques we introduce below are those likely to give your Mac a real performance boost.
-We've left out many other tips and tricks that are either outdated, ineffective; or too easy (which we assume you already know).
+Please note: the techniques we introduce below are the ones that are very likely to give your Mac a real performance boost.
+We've opted out those tips and tricks that are outdated or ineffective.

-The first steps to take when cleaning up your MacBook are to empty the trash, clear your downloads and remove any duplicate files.
+If you are a power user, you can also perform those cleaning tasks manually, though it would be more time-consuming.
+The first steps are to empty the trash, clear your downloads folder.
 For example, when purchasing a movie on iTunes, you are provided with the standard version and the HD version.
 For a two hour movie, the HD version probably takes up more than twice the amount of space the standard version does.

-Another simple way to clear up space is to get rid of old iOS backups for devices.
+Another way to clear up space is to get rid of old iOS device backups.
 Whenever you backup a device through iTunes, the information is stored but not replaced, as you periodically backup information.
 You only need the most recent backup, so make sure to clean out old ones.
-Learn how to do from this iMore article.
+Learn how to do from this article.
 In addition, apps purchased in iTunes also take up way more space than you’d think.
 Deleting apps you don’t need will surely free up space on your MacBook.
 To take this a step further, you can also delete old app backups manually in iTunes.

 2. Remove Adware (and Malware)